 Subcutaneous sarcoidosis is closely associated with systemic manifestations, such as lung involvement, uveitis, lymphadenopathy, arthritis, mucositis, dactylitis, neurological and renal involvement, and hepatosplenomegaly.4 The severity of the systemic disease determines the necessary treatment.

 Subcutaneous sarcoidosis does not always require treatment; some cases have reported spontaneous regression of the lesions.
 Spontaneous regression of lesions usually happens in patients that do not have systemic symptoms.
 The cases with patients who have systemic symptoms have reported using oral corticosteroids as an effective form of treatment.
-Alternative forms of treatment such as methotrexate, hydroxychloroquine, and allopurinol have been reported with varied success in patients who do not tolerate corticosteroids.12 Often spontaneous remissions occur; hence, it is essential that the patient still receive treatment even after the lesions and systemic symptoms have dissipated.
+Alternative forms of treatment such as methotrexate, hydroxychloroquine, and allopurinol have been reported with varied success in patients who do not tolerate corticosteroids.12 Often spontaneous recurrences occur; hence, it is essential that the patient still receive treatment even after the lesions and systemic symptoms have dissipated.

 Early diagnosis is important for effective treatment and to ensure systemic symptoms do not get too severe.
-More research needs to be conducted on subcutaneous sarcoidosis to find the etiology and treatment options that are successful with minimal chance of reoccurrence.
+More research needs to be conducted on subcutaneous sarcoidosis to find the etiology and treatment options that are successful with minimal chance of recurrence.

 The authors have no financial conflicts of interest to disclose.